Non-equilibrium dynamics of bosons with dipole symmetry: Large-$N$ Keldysh approach: Dynamical equations for parameters

 In this appendix, we present the details of the method for the non-equilibrium dynamics of dipole conserving bosons.
 First, we derive the dynamical equations for the parameters in terms of one-body correlators.
 The correlators are evolved following SKFT for scalar field from Fock states\cite{realscalar} and described towards the end of this appendix.
 We initialize the system in the ground state of a particular phase with a fixed values of the phase parameters ($m^2_{in}$,$\kappa_{in}$ and $|\sigma|^2_{in}$) corresponding to $m^2_0=(m^2_{0})_{in}$.
 The initial Keldysh correlator is related to these parameters as \beq iG^K(\textbf{k};t=0,t'=0)=

 \eeq

-Now we proceed to describe how to calculate the phase parameters for the subsequent time after $m^2_0$ is quenched to $(m^2_0)_f$.
-Within the SKFT structure\cite{kamenevbook}, the effective dispersion at any time is related to the retarded self-energy as \beq \omega^2(\textbf{k},t)=(m^2_0)_f+\frac{1}{2}\Sigma^R(\textbf{k},t). \eeq For the dynamics, the large $N$ (mean field) self-energy is given by the Hartree diagram \cite{kamenevbook}.
+Now we proceed to describe how to calculate the phase parameters for the subsequent time in the case of time-dependent bare mass $m^2_0(t)$.
+Within the SKFT structure\cite{kamenevbook}, the effective dispersion at any time is related to the retarded self-energy as \beq \omega^2(\textbf{k},t)=m^2_0(t)+\frac{1}{2}\Sigma^R(\textbf{k},t). \eeq For the dynamics, the large-$N$ (mean field) self-energy is given by the Hartree diagram \cite{kamenevbook}.
 The retarded self-energy is given in terms of the interaction vertex and Keldysh correlator.
 To get the interaction vertex in Keldysh basis we write the interacting part of the action in terms of the fields in Keldysh basis as \beq